nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 * The PostgreSQL database administration can be very easily done using the  pgAdmin tool
 * It is included with most of the postgreSQL database installations
 * You can easily create/view/update/delete the databases, tables, columns, rows, data, import/export data, run queries etc. using this tool
+* Also it facilitates observability of the database sessions, I/O, transactions etc by the
 ![pgAdmin_snap](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/pgAdmin_snap.png)

 ### References